 - P01 Research Program Project Grant

 - P20 Exploratory Grants

 P01: It provides assistance to support a system of research project activities.
 In other words, an extensive common theme research project is subdivided into relatively smaller various projects.
 P01 also serves as an Investigator-Initiated Program Project PI, who brings in a group of other independent investigators utilizing common resources and knowledge aiming to contribute towards the singular central research focus or goal.

 P20: An exploratory grant is a self-explanatory award that provides monetary assistance to support development planning, preliminary facts and figures, and group meetings required to undertake a wide-ranging multi-project program.

 P30: Center core grant is funded independently from subdivided projects assigned to a multidisciplinary group of independent investigators working on joint research programs contributing to the common parent project.
 P30 provides the assistance needed to organize shared resources and facilities fairly available to every member of the research team.

 P50: Specialized center award supports every aspect of the research; whether it’s basic, clinical, or translational.
 It even provides assistance to projects that may involve additional supportive actions such as extended patient-centered care necessary to the main research.
 P50 grants, unlike P01, are usually only established after NIH institutes, and centers publish an announcement of a request for applications (RFA) and their methodical needs.

 Common Multi-Project Grants Factors

-When you are ready to apply for a multi-project grant, follow through every NIH and NIAID instruction posted on the active funding opportunity announcement (FOAs).
-Projects quantity and clinical trial proposals vary according to the FOAs.
+When you are ready to apply for a multi-project grant, follow through with every NIH and NIAID instruction posted on the active funding opportunity announcement (FOAs).
+Project quantity and clinical trial proposals vary according to the FOAs.